DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 Francis falls behind on her SKE course work and must finish it during the first 2 weeks of her teacher training.

 Suddenly, the SKE bursary payments stop.
-She didn’t know you can’t get the bursary if it overlaps with teacher training.
+She didn’t know you cannot get the bursary if it overlaps with teacher training.

  Francis feels frustrated!